Download the PHP package phphd/exceptional-validation without Composer

 and createPassword()

-regardless of thrown exceptions.
+methods are executed regardless of thrown exceptions.

-If there were no exceptions, then $login
+If no exceptions were thrown, then $login

 and $password

-will be thrown with all our exceptions
+will be thrown with all the wrapped

-wrapped inside.
+exceptions inside.

 Violation formatters